 What do you do?

 Do you go after the intruder with a gun or baseball bat?
 Do you fire warning shots into the night?

-The best thing you can do to improve your safety is make a plan.
-Talking with your family about what protocol to follow during a break in isn’t being paranoid.
+The best thing you can do to improve your safety is to make a plan.
+Talking with your family about what protocol to follow during a break-in isn’t being paranoid.
 It is being prepared.